RutikYerunkar/AgentEval/README.md

 - success / failure
 - final output

-When an evaluation is serialized with the current `to_dict()` methods, the exported trace keeps the run-friendly action summary and latency metadata rather than dumping full prompts/completions into the JSON artifact.
+When an evaluation is serialized with the current `to_dict()` methods, the exported trace keeps the run friendly action summary and latency metadata rather than dumping full prompts/completions into the JSON artifact.

 This is a useful boundary: the runtime can be richly inspectable without making the default output unnecessarily noisy.